-Since the March 2014 debtless education announcement, 56% of courses are now paid through monthly payment methods (based on courses started over the last 90 days).
+Since the March 2014 monthly payment plan announcement, 59% of courses are now paid through monthly payment methods (based on courses started over the last 90 days).
 Aspen offers two monthly payment programs, a monthly payment plan in which students make payments every month over a fixed period (36, 39 or 72 months depending on the degree program), and a monthly installment plan in which students pay three monthly installments (day 1, day 31 and day 61 after the start of each course).

-As of July 31, 2016, Aspen had 1,737 students paying through a monthly payment plan, and 420 students paying through a monthly installment plan, for a total of 2,157 students paying tuition through a monthly payment method.
-Additionally, Aspen is currently on pace to add approximately 100 students/month net to its monthly payment programs through fiscal year 2017.
-The 1,737 students (as of July 31, 2016) paying tuition through a monthly payment plan represents total contractual value in excess of \$15 million.
-Monthly recurring tuition cash payments for monthly payment programs is approximately \$435,000 per month, as compared to approximately \$100,000 per month a year ago.
+As of October 31, 2016, Aspen had 1,970 active students paying through a monthly payment plan, and 238 students paying through a monthly installment plan, for a total of 2,208 active students paying tuition through a monthly payment method.
+Additionally, Aspen is currently on pace to add approximately 75 active students/month net to its monthly payment programs through fiscal year 2017.
+Monthly recurring tuition cash payments for monthly payment programs is approximately \$550,000 per month, as compared to approximately \$150,000 per month a year ago.

-Finally, as a consequence of monthly payment programs becoming the payment method of choice among the majority of Aspen's degree-seeking student body, our HEA, Title IV Program revenue dropped from 33% of total cash receipts in fiscal year 2015 to approximately 28% for fiscal year 2016.
+Finally, as a consequence of monthly payment programs becoming the payment method of choice among the majority of Aspen's degreeseeking student body, our HEA, Title IV Program revenue dropped from 33% of total cash receipts in fiscal year 2015 to approximately 28% for fiscal year 2016.